Method readout

 What is the simplified home office method?

-Why is my deduction blocked?
+Why is the deduction zero?

-Does tax effect equal a refund?
+Does the estimated tax effect equal my refund?

 Glossary: